 Twice per month, Bob’s writing is featured in 46 Business Journals across the U.S. This week’s article features current Halftime Institute CEO and new author, Dean Niewolny.
-Dean’s debut book, Trade Up releases on July 18.
+Dean’s debut book, Trade Up released July 2017.

 For a complete list of all Bob Buford’s articles in the American City Business Journals, CLICK HERE.

 How to Finish the Year with No Regrets